zig-gamedev/zig-gamedev/README.md

 Not counting [Zig compiler (master)](https://ziglang.org/download/) - **this repository is fully standalone** - neither Visual Studio nor Windows SDK needs to be installed to build, modify and re-build this project.

 Zig compiler consists of single ~60MB .zip file and needs to be downloaded separately.
-Latest development build must be used (master).
+Latest development build of the compiler must be used (master) you can download prebuilt binaries [here](https://ziglang.org/download/).

 To build a sample application (assuming zig.exe is in the PATH):